RALC88/riscv-vectorized-benchmark-suite/README.md

 The benchmark suite with all its applications and input sets is available as open source free of charge.
 Some of the benchmark programs have their own licensing terms which might limit their use in some cases.

-The implementation is based on the Working draft of the proposed RISC-V V vector extension v0.7.1 and then updated to V1.0 https://github.com/riscv/riscv-v-spec and RISC-V Vector Extension Intrinsic Document https://github.com/riscv/rvv-intrinsic-doc
+The implementation is based on the working draft of the proposed [RISC-V V vector extension v1.0 Spec](https://github.com/riscv/riscv-v-spec) and [intrinsic API](https://github.com/riscv/rvv-intrinsic-doc).

 If you use this software or a modified version of it for your research, please cite the paper:
 Cristóbal Ramirez, César Hernandez, Oscar Palomar, Osman Unsal, Marco Ramírez, and Adrián Cristal.
 2020.
 A RISC-V Simulator and Benchmark Suite for Designing and Evaluating Vector Architectures.
 ACM Trans.
 Archit.
 Code Optim.
 17, 4, Article 38 (October 2020), 29 pages. https://doi.org/10.1145/3422667